microsoft/TypeScript-Handbook/pages/Module Resolution.md

 The compiler will now resolve `import messages from './#{locale}/messages'` to `import messages from './zh/messages'` for tooling purposes, allowing development in a locale agnostic manner without compromising design time support.

-#### Interaction with other module resolution options

-`rootDirs` configuration only applies to literally relative imports such as `import home from "./src/views/home"`.
-It has no interaction with `paths` even when the latter feature has been used to map absolute imports to what would otherwise be relative ones.
-For example `rootDirs` ceases to apply if we changed the previous import to `import home from "views/home"` by mapping `views/*` to `src/views/*` via `paths`.

-`rootDirs` _is_ impacted by the `moduleResolution` setting with `node` and `classic` exhibiting their respective behaviors and resolving `./module/index` and `./module/module` as expected.

 ## Tracing module resolution

 As discussed earlier, the compiler can visit files outside the current folder when resolving a module.